 Item Article/Section

-(a) Bituminous Material for Prime Coat 406.02
+(a) Bituminous Material for Tack Coat 406.02

 (b) Hot-Mix Asphalt (Note 1) 1030

 Note 1.
 If the patch is going to be resurfaced, the HMA for partial depth patches shall be a surface mixture of the same type as the proposed resurfacing or as approved by the Engineer.
 If the patch is not going to be resurfaced, the mix shall be as shown on the plans.